 6. Can I include experiences I already talked about in other parts of my application?

-You can but try not to.
-As we mentioned in the article, you have several application components where you can talk about the diversity of your experiences.
-Use this opportunity to showcase a variety of your involvements.
-Be careful not to seem easily distracted, but try to show that you are a versatile candidate with a variety of experiences.
+You can, but try not to.
+Use this opportunity to showcase a variety of your involvements and show that you are a versatile candidate with a variety of experiences.

 7. How can ERAS Experience section examples help me craft my own?